ZenithalHourlyRate/canokey-esp32/README.md

 ## Status

 This is a WIP.
-Code is not cleaned up and some functions are not implemented currectly (dummy stub) now.
+Code is not cleaned up and some functions are not implemented currectly (dummy stub).

 Functions like `device_delay`, atomic functions, LED, and touch detection are not implemented.

-The USB stack is now a mixed(缝合) stack, namely driver from tinyUSB but the whole stack from STM32. `usbd_conf.c` is totally a mess. `dcd_esp32sx.c` also needs a clean logic and no more hack.
+The USB stack is now a mixed(缝合) stack, namely driver from tinyUSB but the whole stack from STM32. `usbd_conf.c` is totally a mess. `dcd_esp32sx.c` also needs less hack.
+The whole stack should be migrated to tinyUSB later.

-Currently many crypto operations may timeout or not work due to lack of implementation.
-I have tested that generating RSA2048 keys did not work.
+Currently many crypto operations may time out or not work due to lack of implementation.
+I have tested that generating RSA2048 key did not work.
 Also, signing using RSA4096 would timeout.
-However, signning using RSA2048/Ed25519 can work.
+However, signing using RSA2048/Ed25519 worked.

 ## Hardware